-With some dogs, they take to it immediately.
+Some dogs take to swimming immediately.
 With others, it takes time and patience.
 Unlike the ocean, a lake or pond, a swimming pool has walls, and your dog may sense they will be trapped.

 Never force or throw your dog into the swimming pool.
-It is always better when the dog thinks getting into the pool is their idea.
+It is always better when the dog thinks getting into the pool is the dog’s idea.

 One more thing to consider, if you let your dog use the pool, be sure to keep it clean.
 Regularly monitor the chlorine and pH levels and check filters and drains for dog hair.